anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The essence of true friendship is to make allowance for another's little lapses.
+Quote: The art of storytelling is reaching its end because the epic side of truth, wisdom, is dying out.

-By: Ovid
+By: Walter Benjamin